Fishing with Jim Austin Tournament Tour

 16. Ties: If both teams have the same number of fish, then the contestant with the biggest fish will break the tie.
 If the tied contestants share the same number of fish and their largest fish have the same weight, then the Tournament Director will determine another method to break the tie.

 18. Polygraph: All contestants, winners and non-winners are subject to a polygraph test.
 Failure to submit to a polygraph test will result in immediate disqualification.
-Any contestant who fails a polygraph test for cheating in connection with the Fishing w/Jim Austin Buddy Tournament or whose polygraph results are inconclusive will not be eligible to compete in any Fishing w/Jim Austin Buddy Tournament.
+Any contestant who fails a polygraph test for cheating in connection with the Fishing w/Jim Austin Tournament or whose polygraph results are inconclusive will not be eligible to compete in any Fishing w/Jim Austin Tournament.

-Fishing With Jim Austin
+Fishing With Jim

 Ranger Boats